 • When reading from/writing to timer Y, read from/write to both the high-order and low-order bytes of timer Y. When the value is read, read the high-order bytes first and the low-order bytes next.
-When the value is written, write the low-order bytes first and the highorder bytes next.
+When the value is written, write the low-order bytes first and the high-order bytes next.

-Write to or read from the timer X register in 16-bit units.
+Write to or read from the timer Y register by the 16-bit unit.
 If reading from the timer Y register during write operation or writing to it during read operation is performed, normal operation will not be performed.

-• Which write control can be selected by the timer Y write control bit (b0) of the timer Y control register (address 003916), writing data to both the latch and the timer at the same time or writing data only to the latch.
+Which write control can be selected by the timer Y write control bit (b0) of the timer Y control register (address 003916), writing data to both the latch and the timer at the same time or writing data only to the latch.
 When writing a value to the timer Y address to write to the latch only, the value is set into the reload latch and the timer is updated at the next underflow.
-After reset release, when writing a value to the timer Y address, the value is set into the timer and the timer and the timer latch at the same time, because they are set to write at the same time.
+After reset release, when writing a value to the timer Y address, the value is set into the timer and the timer latch at the same time, because they are set to write at the same

 When writing to the latch only, if the write timing to the highorder reload latch and the underflow timing are almost the same, the value is set into the timer and the timer latch at the same time.
+In this time, counting is stopped during writing to the high-order reload latch.

+• Switch the frequency division or count source while the timer count is stopped.

-In this time, counting is stopped during writing to the high-order reload latch. • This also applies when the frequency divider output is selected as the timer count source and the count source is switched in conjunction with a transition between operating modes (onchip oscillator mode, XIN mode, or low-speed mode).
+This also applies when the frequency divider output is selected as the timer count source and the count source is switched in conjunction with a transition between operating modes (on-chip oscillator mode, XIN mode, or low-speed mode).
 Be careful when changing settings in the CPU mode register.

-Fig. 30 Structure of timer Y related registers
+Fig. 32 Structure of Timer Y related registers